tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

 We have three individual measures for pass (MEASURE_VALIDATIONTESTS_COMPLIANT (45fb49eb-4a1b-4b49-876f-15d5034dfc73)), fail (MEASURE_VALIDATIONTESTS_NOTCOMPLIANT (453844ae-9df4-439f-8e24-c52498eca84a)), and PREREQUISITES_NOT_MET (49a94636-a562-4e6b-803c-665c80628a3d).
-To get the total number of tests that were attempted, add all three measures.
-To get the total number of tests that ran, add NOT_COMPLIANT (fail) and COMPLIANT (pass).
+To get the total number of Tests that were attempted, add all three measures.
+To get the total number of Tests that ran, add NOT_COMPLIANT (fail) and COMPLIANT (pass).

 [🠱](#indexes-to-the-tests)
 ********************